hachepunto/adj2cytoscape/README.md

 adj2cytoscape
 =============

-Convert the optput.adj from aracne to columm space delimited format ready for cytoscape
+Convert the optput.adj from aracne to columm space delimited format ready to cytoscape.

+How to run:

+$ python adj2cytoscape.py file_input.adj > output_file.txt